Cheap Mattresses: Affordable Comfort & Best Budget Picks (2025)

 - Full: 54 inches wide x 75 inches long

-The twin XL offers added legroom while remaining affordable—ideal for taller sleepers or dorm setups.
-Meanwhile, the full-size bed provides extra width, making it a favorite for solo adults or teens who need a room upgrade.
-For a detailed comparison, this guide from Amerisleep gives a great side-by-side look.
+The twin XL adds legroom while staying affordable—perfect for tall sleepers or dorm setups.
+The full-size bed provides more width, making it ideal for solo adults or teens upgrading their sleep setup.

 Who They’re Best For

-- Twin XL: Taller sleepers, college dorms, and compact bedrooms.
+- Twin XL: Taller sleepers, college dorms, compact rooms.

-- Full: Solo sleepers who want more room or versatile guest beds.
+- Full: Solo sleepers wanting extra space or versatile guest beds.

 Recommended Cheap Mattress Picks